joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 **When focus is on a tab in a tablist with either horizontal or vertical orientation:**

-* **Space or Enter**: Activates the tab if it was not activated automatically on focus.
+* **Space or Enter**: Activates the tab, if it was not activated automatically, on focus.
 * **Home** (Optional): Moves focus to the first tab
 * **End** (Optional): Moves focus to the last tab.
 * **Shift + F10**: If the tab has an associated pop-up menu, opens the menu.
 * **Delete** (Optional): If deletion is allowed, deletes (closes) the current tab element and its associated tab panel.
 If any tabs remain, sets focus to the tab following the tab that was closed and activates the newly focused tab.
-Alternatively, or in addition, the delete function is available in a context menu.
+Alternatively or in addition, the delete function is available in a context menu.

 ### Screenreader Interaction

-* Tab must be announce as "Tab".
+* Tab must be announced as "Tab".
 * Tab label must be announced, for example "Select Shipping for me".
 * Tab selected state must be announced.
 * Virtual cursor navigation can move from tab to tab without changing the active tab selection.
 The invoke command (e.g. VO+SPACE on Voiceover) selects the tab under the virtual cursor.